cosmos/cosmos-sdk/docs/gaia/join-testnet.md

 ```

 If those seeds aren't working, you can find more seeds and persistent peers on the [Cosmos Explorer](https://explorecosmos.network/nodes).
 Open the the `Full Nodes` pane and select nodes that do not have private (`10.x.x.x`) or [local IP addresses](https://en.wikipedia.org/wiki/Private_network).
 The `Persistent Peer` field contains the connection string.
 For best results use 4-6.

+You can also ask for peers on the [Validators Riot Room](https://riot.im/app/#/room/#cosmos-validators:matrix.org)

 For more information on seeds and peers, you can [read this](https://github.com/tendermint/tendermint/blob/develop/docs/using-tendermint.md#peers).